Andy: A Popera

 Schedule of Events (Stages 1 and 2)

-Singers present an evening devoted to the life and legacy of Andy Warhol using human-size pop-up books, operatic performances, and a rock band.
-Bring your own T-shirt for hands-on silk screening and you too can be a Pop artist!
+Singers presented an evening devoted to the life and legacy of Andy Warhol using human-size pop-up books, operatic performances, and a rock band.

 May 2014 | Surprise locations throughout the city

-Five-minute popup performances take over Philadelphia in non-traditional spaces like grocery stores and on street corners.
-Follow The Bearded Ladies (@KnowYourBeards) and Opera Philadelphia (@OperaPhila) on Twitter for announcements of dates, times, and locations.
+Five-minute popup performances took over Philadelphia in non-traditional spaces like grocery stores and on street corners.

 July 16-27, 2014 | The Wilma Theater

-The pop-ups from the first stage of development transform into a staged hour-long cabaret piece.
-Each performance will be an experiment, allowing for changes from one performance to the next based on audience reactions and feedback.
-Buy Tickets
+The pop-ups from the first stage of development transformed into a staged cabaret piece.
+Each performance was conducted as an experiment, allowing for changes from one performance to the next based on audience reactions and feedback.

 The development of ANDY: A Popera has been generously supported by a grant from the John S. and James L. Knight Foundation.